Updated on 2025-05-23 GMT+08:00

 QUIC

-If you use UDP and QUIC as the frontend protocol, you can select QUIC as the backend protocol, and select the connection ID algorithm to route requests with the same connection ID to the same backend server.
+If you use UDP or QUIC as the frontend protocol, you can select QUIC as the backend protocol, and select the connection ID algorithm to route requests with the same connection ID to the same backend server.

 HTTP/2